-In this article we answer the questions what is an aromatherapy oil and how is it made.
-We look at the history and beliefs about aromatherapy and then specifically examine what is an aromatherapy oil.
+In this article we look at essential oil healing and how the essential oils are made.
+We also explore the history and beliefs surrounding aromatherapy and then specifically examine what is an aromatherapy oil?

-To truly understand what is an aromatherapy oil we need to look at what is aromatherapy, it’s history an the beliefs surrounding it’s practice.
+To truly understand aromatherapy oils we need to look at the alternative medicine “Aromatherapy”

 As may be obvious the word Aromatherapy is a derivative of two other words: